 - Social Security

-Alright so these resources might not have surprised you, but here’s a few more financial resource calculations that the courts have found to be included in an obligor's net resources, some of which may catch you off guard.
+Alright so these resources might not have surprised you, but here’s a few more financial resource calculations that may catch you off guard.

 Personal Injury Awards